 Compensation for a Personal Injury Whiplash Accident Claim

-Whiplash is a dreaded, painful condition that results when your neck and head are subjected to extreme forces and sudden change of direction.
+Whiplash injury is a dreaded, painful condition that results when your neck and head are subjected to extreme forces and sudden change of direction.

-Most people who get whiplash do so as a result of a motor vehicle accident.
+Most people who get whiplash injury do so as a result of a motor vehicle accident.
 We see it a lot in crashes at moderate to high speeds, especially when one driver rear ends the other or hits them in a head-on collision.

 Whiplash is painful and can lead to serious injury, as well as disruption in your day to day life.
 It can keep you from working or even enjoying your hobbies and taking part in daily activities.
 On the more serious end of the spectrum, whiplash can result in significant medical bills.

 But can you file a personal injury claim if you have suffered from whiplash?
 And if you can, what does the process look like?

 Whiplash injury – also referred to as a neck sprain or strain – is a condition in which your neck is injured by sudden changes in your head’s direction.

 If you’ve ever been sitting at a stop light, then had someone slam into your car from behind, you may have had your head suddenly jerk forward.
 That places extreme and rapid pressure on the joints, discs, muscles, and ligaments in your neck.